kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 2) It reaches a position where identity is required
 3) A ground bubble forms
 4) Inside that ground bubble, a temporary object arises
+5) The temporary object gets a momentaneous red or red/ grey hand

 This object: